AdanJSuarez/REST-API-Java-Spring-Hibernate/README.md

 	http://localhost:8080

 - For simplicity the database runs in a docker container, MySQL database 5.7.
 To download the image and run the container:
+(Note: if you don't use docker and prefer install MySQL, skip the two following steps, and install it in your own)

 	$ docker pull mysql

 	$ sudo docker run -p 3306:3306 --name db_questions -e MYSQL_ROOT_PASSWORD=myPW -d mysql:5.7

-- Once the docker is running, to create the db we need to run the following queries:
+- Once the docker is running, to create the db we need to run the following query:

 	create database db_questions;